Share-based commitment and incentive scheme

 Kesko applies a share ownership recommendation policy to the members of Kesko's Group Management Board.
-According to the recommendation, each Group Management Board member shall maintain a holding of at least 50% of the net shares they have received under the Company's share-based compensation schemes until their holding of Kesko shares corresponds to at least their fixed gross annual salary.
+According to the recommendation, each Group Management Board member shall maintain a holding of at least 50% of the net shares they have received under the Company's share-based compensation schemes until their holding of Kesko shares corresponds to at least four times their fixed gross annual salary.

 At its discretion, the Board may decide not to pay a performance bonus, or decide to recover a bonus that has already been paid, if the bonus recipient has been found guilty of malpractice or an action in breach of Kesko’s ethical or responsibility principles or guidance that, as a whole, cannot be considered insignificant, or if there are weighty grounds for assuming that the recipient is guilty of such acts.